Indian Food: 85 Actually Authentic & Tasty Dishes

 But here’s a generalized idea of what you’re looking at:

-The Main Meals: In India, you’re going to be seeing some people eat breakfast, lunch, an afternoon snack, and dinner.
+The Main Meals: In India, some people eat breakfast, lunch, an afternoon snack, and dinner.

 Grains Grains, such as rice and wheat, will be used or served with different Indian meals.
 Also, you’ll also be seeing lentil dishes such as dal.

-Sides and Sauces: To accompany these meals, there will be different vegetables, fish, and meats, as well as yogurts, chutneys, pickles, and salads.
+Sides and Sauces: To accompany these meals, there will be different vegetables, fish and other meats, as well as yogurts, chutneys, pickles, and salads.

 Drinks: Certain drinks such as milk, water, lassis, or buttermilk with be served with the food.